-- the market price of our product; - the cost of recycled waste paper used in producing paper; - the efficiency of operations in both our paper mill and converting plant; and - the cost of energy.
+- the market price of our product;

+- the cost of fiber used in producing paper;

+- the efficiency of operations in both our paper mill and converting facility; and

+- the cost of energy.

-The private label segment of the tissue industry is highly competitive, and discount retail customers are extremely price sensitive.
+The private label market of the tissue industry is highly competitive, and discount retail customers are extremely price sensitive.
 As a result, it is difficult to effect price increases.
 We expect these competitive conditions to continue.